Real World Training for Real Life Results

 Diagnose the Root Cause

 Understand why your dog is jumping, barking, or ignoring you.
-(Hint: It’s usually not stubbornness; it’s a lack of "brakes.")
+(Hint: It’s usually not stubbornness; it’s a lack of "brakes."
+Dog’s don’t come with impulse control pre-installed!)

 Test the "Engine"